mozilla/policy-templates/README-new.md

 `AutoConfigURL` is a  URL for proxy configuration (only used if Mode is autoConfig).

-| `AutoLogin` means do not prompt for authentication if password is saved.
+`AutoLogin` means do not prompt for authentication if password is saved.

-| `UseProxyForDNS` to use proxy DNS when using SOCK v5.
+`UseProxyForDNS` to use proxy DNS when using SOCKS v5.

 **Compatibility:** Firefoox 60, Firefox ESR 60\
 **CCK2 Equivalent:** `networkProxy*`\